jinlow/rustorithms/README.md

 # rustorithms
-## Exploring Grokking Algorithms With Rust
+## Exploring Algorithms With Rust
-Working through examples from the book Grokking Algorithms by Aditya Bhargava.
-This repo is largely to explore Rust a little more.
+Implementing different algorithms in rust.
+The algorithms are common ones, where I have mainly been using the books Grokking Algorithms by Bhargava, and then Intro to Algorithms by Cormen, Rivest, Leiserson, and Stein.

-The following algorithms have been implemented using Rust as examples of topics inspired by the book.
+The following algorithms have been implemented.
-  - Chapter 1
-    + Binary Search
+  - Binary Search
-  - Chapter 2
-    + Linked List
+  - Linked List
-    + Selection Sort
+  - Selection Sort
-  - Chapter 3
+  - Insertion Sort
-    + Recursion
-  - Chapter 4
+  - Merge Sort
-    + Quicksort
-  - Chapter 5
+  - Quick Sort
-    + Hashtable
+  - Hashtable

 ### Trying yourself...
 Each algorithm is implemented as a separate rust crate.
-The code all was built using rust 1.46.0.
 Examples of all of the algorithms are provided in the `examples/` directory.
 To run them, clone this repo, and the examples can be run with cargo:
 ```shell
 > cd rustorithms